 - Choose the legal structure that suits your business best.

-- Choose a good trade name, and check whether it has already been taken (check with the internet domain name registry SIDN as well).
+- Choose a good business name, and check whether it has already been taken (check with the internet domain name registry SIDN as well).

 - Fill out the online registration form as completely as possible.
 Describe your business activities well: the description you give is used to determine the SBI code.
 The SBI code is used by government organisations, sector organisations, pension funds, banks, and insurance companies.
 If your business activities change along the way, you can report it to KVK and your Business Register entry will be updated.